Last updated on February 14th, 2021 at 10:26 am

 The greatest threats to right whales are collisions from vessels, entanglement in trap/pot and gillnet fishing gear.
 Right whales are slow-moving and difficult to see even close to the surface because their profile features a broad, flat back and no dorsal fin.

-Facts about right whales
+Facts about right whales in Florida

 - Right whales have been hunted for centuries for their blubber and oil